 There are many factors that can influence the type of sanction(s) that are given; these include the seriousness of the violation, previous conduct history, and precedent cases.
 For example, for a freshman student with no prior judicial history who is possessing alcohol on campus, the typical sanctions may include probation and an online alcohol education program.
-Additionally, the student may be referred to New Student Services or Career Development, asked complete one or more online education courses, or assigned other educational sanctioning related to the incident.
+Additionally, the student may be referred to Office of Student Success or Career Development, asked complete one or more online education courses, or assigned other educational sanctioning related to the incident.

 The 1974 Family Educational Rights and Privacy Act (FERPA) guarantees that your education records are kept confidential - unless you choose to waive those rights in writing.
 If you want your parents to become involved in this process - you have to sign a waiver to allow a hearing officer speak with them.
 An exception to this was facilitated by the 1998 Higher Education Amendment - which allows Colleges and Universities to contact parents of students who are under the age of 21 and found responsible for violating the alcohol and/or drug policy.